essjay05/jk-meal-wheel-2023/README.md

 ## Goal:

-To create JK Food wheel using react and add additional features:
+To create Meal Wheel using react and add additional features:
 -Ability for users to click on a wheel slice and be taken to a list of places nearby associated with that food category (using Google Places API).
 -Ability for users to customize the wheel food categories using a form.
 Debating whether to use checkboxes or text inputs for this feature.
 -Debating on whether user's customized form should be saved and persisted using localstorage or redux.